Symbolic Model Construction for Saturated Constrained Horn Clauses: Introduction

 The paper is organized as follows.
 In \cref{sec:prelim} we clarify notation and preliminaries.
 The main contribution is presented in \cref{sec:horn}.
-We conclude in \cref{sec:conclusion}. \ifappendixthenelse{In favor of explanations and examples, proofs can be found in the appendix.}{}
+At the end of this section, we also explain how our models satisfy the postulates (see \cite[Section~5.1,~p.~234]{modelbuilding}) by Fermüller and Leitsch for automated model building.
+We conclude in \cref{sec:conclusion}. \ifnum\class=1 {Proofs were elided in favor of explanations and examples.
+An extended version, which includes proofs, can be found at \cite{DBLP:journals/corr/abs-2305-05064}.} \fi